-Upon compliance with the government's discovery obligations under sections II.C.1. or following categories of material:

-II.C.2. above, the defendant shall permit the government to inspect, copy or photograph the

-- 1. Any books, papers, documents, photographs, tangible objects, or copies or portions thereof, which are within the possession, custody, or control of the defendant and which the defendant intends to introduce as evidence in chief at the trial. - 2.
-Any results or reports of physical or mental examinations and of scientific tests or experiments made in connection with the particular case, or copies thereof, within the possession or control of the defendant, which the defendant intends to introduce as evidence in chief at the trial or which were prepared by a witness whom the defendant intends to call at the trial when the results or reports relate to that witness' testimony.
+- A. Documents/Reports/Tests.
+Upon compliance with the Government's discovery obligations under sections II.C.1. or II.C.2. above, the Defendant shall permit the Government to inspect, copy or photograph the following categories of material: - 1.
+Any books, papers, documents, photographs, tangible objects, or copies or portions thereof, which are within the possession, custody, or control of the Defendant and which the Defendant intends to introduce as evidence-inchief at the trial. - 2.
+Any results or reports of physical or mental examinations and of scientific tests or experiments made in connection with the particular case, or copies thereof, within the possession or control of the defendant, which the defendant intends to introduce as evidence-in-chief at the trial or which were prepared by a witness whom the defendant intends to call at the trial when the results or reports relate to that witness' testimony.

-B. ALIBI EVIDENCE
+B. Alibi Evidence

-- 1. Within thirty days from the date of this Order, defendant shall serve upon the government a written notice of the defendant's intention to offer a defense of alibi.
-Such notice shall state the specific place or places at which the defendant claims to have been at the time of the alleged offense and the names and addresses of the witnesses upon whom the defendant intends to rely to establish such alibi. - 2.
-Within ten days thereafter, but in no event less than fourteen days before trial, the government shall serve upon the defendant a written notice stating the names and addresses of the witnesses upon whom the government intends to rely to establish the defendant's presence at the scene of the alleged offense and any other witnesses to be relied on to rebut testimony of any of the defendant's alibi witnesses. - 3.
+- 1. Within thirty days from the date of this Order, the Defendant shall serve upon the Government a written notice of the Defendant's intention to offer a defense of alibi.
+Such notice shall state the specific place or places at which the Defendant claims to have been at the time of the alleged offense and the names and addresses of the witnesses upon whom the Defendant intends to rely to establish such alibi. - 2.
+Within ten days thereafter, but in no event less than ten days before trial, the Government shall serve upon the defendant a written notice stating the names and addresses of the witnesses upon whom the Government intends to rely to establish the defendant's presence at the scene of the alleged offense and any other witnesses to be relied on to rebut testimony of any of the Defendant's alibi witnesses. - 3.
 If prior to or during trial, a party learns of an additional witness whose identity, if known, should have been included in the information furnished above, the party shall promptly notify the other party of the existence and identity of such additional witness.

-IV.
-EXPERT TESTIMONY
+V. EXPERT TESTIMONY

-A. RULE 16(a)(1)(E) EXPERTS
+A. Rule 16(a)(1)(E) Experts

-- 1. No later than fourteen days prior to the trial, the government shall disclose to the defendant a written summary of testimony that the Government intends to use under Rules 702, 703 or 705 of the Federal Rules of Evidence during its case-in-chief at trial.
+- 1. No later than thirty days prior to the trial, the Government shall disclose to the Defendant a written summary of testimony that the Government intends to use under Rules 702, 703, or 705 of the Federal Rules of Evidence during its case-in-chief at trial.
 The written summary should identify the witnesses, describe the witnesses' opinions, the bases and the reasons for the opinions, and the witnesses' qualifications. - 2.
-No later than five days prior to trial, defendant shall disclose to the government a written summary of testimony that the defendant intends to use under Rules 702, 703 or 705 of the Federal Rules of Evidence as evidence at trial.
+No later than fourteen days prior to trial, the Defendant shall disclose to the Government a written summary of testimony that the Defendant intends to use under Rules 702, 703, or 705 as evidence at trial.
 The written summary should identify the witnesses, describe the witnesses' opinions, the bases and the reasons for the opinions, and the witnesses' qualifications.